PrakharDoneria/web2apk/README.md

 ## Notes

-- The `file` parameter must be a URL to a ZIP file containing an Android project structured for building with Gradle.
+- The `file` parameter must be a URL to a ZIP file containing an HTML, CSS, JS project structured for building with Gradle.
-- If you don't provide optional fields, the original values in your project will be used.
 - The custom icon must be a PNG file and will replace all `ic_launcher.png` icons in the project.
 - The server will clean up temporary files after each build.
 ---